Flag of Argentina: Belgrano flag

 The exact color scheme of the first flag remains a subject of debate, due to the fact that, in describing the flag in a non-intuitive way, he first mentioned white.
 Some historians suggest that this first flag was with two stripes with white above light blue.
 In his first letter, Belgrano described the location of the first raising of the flag as the "Libertad" artillery battery.
-In a letter dated July 18, 1812, he corrected that the flag was flown at the Independencia battery, not the unfinished Libertad battery.
+In a letter dated 18 July 1812, he corrected that the flag was flown at the Independencia battery, not the unfinished Libertad battery.

 In early March 1812, the First Triumvirate ordered General Manuel Belgrano to abandon the new white and light blue flag, since they were still acting in the name of Ferdinand VII.
 Belgrano, who continued the campaign of the Army of the North, was unable to receive this order.
 After reaching San Salvador de Jujuy, Belgrano celebrated the second anniversary of the revolution on 25 May 1812.
 On that day, Canon Juan Ignacio Gorriti blessed the white and light blue flag in the cathedral.
 Belgrano then ordered his soldiers to swear allegiance to this banner, which he called the "national flag".

-Soldiers of the Fatherland, we have heretofore had the glory of wearing the national cockade; there (pointing to the Independence battery), on the Independence Battery, where our Government has recently had the honor of bestowing it upon, shall our weapons enlarge their glory.
-Let us swear to defeat our enemies, internal and external, and South America will become the temple of Independence and Freedom.
-In testament that you so swear it, say with me: LONG LIVE THE FATHERLAND! (after the oath) "Captain, sir, and troops chosen for the first time for the Independence Battery: go, take possession of it and fulfill the oath you have just sworn today."